startreedata/learn/pinot-advanced/07-transform/README.md

 - Three Schemas are created
 - Three Tables are created
-- Transform functions were used
+- Native Transform functions were used
--
+- Groovy Transform Functions were used.

 ## Success